ByteRookie/AGS_Service/README.md

 ### v1.3.1
 - Added optional `AGS Actions` switch when sensors are enabled
 - Room switches now directly join/unjoin speakers
+- Turning a room switch off also pauses and clears the speaker playlist

 ### v1.3.0
 - Added schedule entity support and auto-start when the schedule turns on